suhas-s-dev/AppSecMethodologies/README.md

 # AppSecMethodologies
-Just a collection of tips and paylaods
+Just a collection of tips and payloads